beakerbrowser/webdb/README.md

   .count()
 ```

-We can also use Injest to create, modify, and delete records (and their matching files).
+We can also use Ingest to create, modify, and delete records (and their matching files).

 ```js
 // update bob's name